owl-project/owl-project.github.io/ng-api-overview.md

 ## Device-Side Types and Programs

-As with any optix program, the RTOW-ng sample consists of both host- and device-side parts.
+As with any OptiX program, the RTOW-ng sample consists of both host- and device-side parts.
 On the device-side, we create user geometry types by defining something as simple as